 In terms of late fees, Klarna is location dependent.
 If you miss a payment in Australia, you are charged $3 to $15.
 The fee is dependent on the total order value, where you pay $15 if the order value is over $200.

 Related: Klarna vs. Afterpay

 If you miss a payment in the UK, you might be eligible to request a 7 to 10 days extension, but after that, the app will restrict your purchasing access.

 If the same keeps happening, the company may permanently deactivate your account.

 With PayPal, it’s a bit different.
 You return the item, and the seller returns the money.
 The money either goes to your PayPal account or the actual card or bank account you used to pay.

 PayPal’s Pay in 4 is a new program and is only available in limited countries.
 The website also does not mention the late fees.

 PayPal is yet to announce its Pay in 4 in other parts of the world.
 Until that, you should stick to Klarna if you want to benefit from the buy now and pay later feature.

-If you not a fan of buy now, pay later idea, then you should use PayPal because with buy now, pay later, you must store enough money in your account for the instalment.
-The option also brings the account management issues.
+If you are not a fan of the buy now, pay later idea, then you should use PayPal because with buy now, pay later, you must store enough money in your account for the instalment.
+The option also brings account management issues.

 Having the right payment method is essential for a faster payment process and maximum savings.
 Klarna and PayPal are good choices, and in the end, I suggest having both options and using the favourite wherever possible.